-We do not yet have visibility into the full impact that the COVID-19 pandemic will have on our future business or results of operations, particularly if the COVID-19 pandemic continues and persists for an extended period of time.
-Given the uncertainty, we cannot reasonably estimate the impact on our future financial condition, results of operations or cash flows.
+Following the challenges that we experienced during the first and second quarters of fiscal 2021 due in large part to the COVID-19 pandemic, we have seen continued growth in our business.
+More broadly, we believe this growth may accelerate as businesses begin to reopen, as our investments in our cloud offering begin to gain traction and as our sales and marketing organization is able to operate at full capacity.
+The impact of the COVID-19 pandemic on our industry continues to evolve, and the full impact on our financial condition and results of operations remains uncertain.
 See the section titled "Risk Factors-Risks Related to Our Business and Industry-The global COVID-19 pandemic has harmed and could continue to harm our business and results of operations" for more information regarding risks related to the COVID-19 pandemic.